martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 Session concatention is possible at higher layers: an attacker can establish two independent sessions and simply forward any data it receives from one into the other.
-This kind of attack is exactly the sort of attack that identity systems such as the WebRTC identity {{!I-D.ietf-rtcweb-security-arch}} or SIP identity
+This kind of attack is prevented by systems that enable peer authentication such as the WebRTC identity {{!I-D.ietf-rtcweb-security-arch}}
-{{?RFC4474}} prevent.
+or SIP identity {{?RFC4474}}.

 In the absence of any higher-level concept of peer identity, the use of session identifiers does not prevent session concatenation.
 The value to an attacker is